UbiquityRobotics/learn/setup/networking/networking.md

    random looking characters.
 Please, just type `yes` followed by the `[Enter]` key.

-   Next, you get the following lovely message:
+   Next, you get the following message:

            Warning: Permanently added 'HOSTNAME.local' (ECDSA) to the list of known hosts.
            Warning: the ECDSA host key for 'onkyo.local' differs from the key for the IP address '#.#.#.#'